Volunteer in South America - Icons of the Amazon: Jaguars, pumas, parrots and peccaries in Peru

 Peter Bird, 63.

-“I enjoyed the expedition immensely.
+“I enjoyed the expedition immensely and loved my experience as a volunteer in South America.
 This place is truly a paradise and I hope all our assistance will help to preserve this habitat.
 Thanks for a very memorable trip!”

 Wendy Wood, 41.